 The only way to truly eradicate a flea problem is to have your pet treated with an effective flea control product.
 Cleaning and treating your home can minimize fleas and prevent major infestations, but this alone will not rid your pet of fleas.

 Pet flea prevention comes in many forms, some better than others.
 Certain products work well together while others counteract one another and should not be used at the same time.
 Some are only available with a prescription while others come over-the-counter.

-Many years ago, flea shampoos, dips, collars, and sprays used to be the standard treatments for fleas.
-Now, the best products come in the form of a pill or a small topical application.
-Older products or store-bought treatments tend to be less effective than the ones you get from your vet.
-This is because of the flea's rapid life cycle, which allows them to develop immunity to products over time.
+Many years ago, flea shampoos, dips, and sprays were standard treatments for fleas.
+Now, the most effective products come in the form of a pill, topical "spot-on' application, or collar.
+Older products are less effective than the newer treatment options.
+This is because of the flea's rapid life cycle, which allowed them to develop immunity to the less effective products over time.

 Rather than relying on cheap products or unnecessary flea baths, choose a proven effective product based on your vet's recommendation.
 Use it regularly as recommended without fail.
 It usually takes at least three months of religiously applied effective flea control to eradicate a flea problem.
 Combine this with thorough cleaning and vacuuming of your home.
 If needed or desired, treat your home and yard with a pet-safe flea killing agent.

-Fleas can cause intense itching in pets who are allergic (and most pets are).
-This itching causes pets to scratch and bite their skin, leading to irritation and hair loss.
-Pets can easily develop secondary skin infections that require medical intervention.
+Fleas can cause intense itching in pets, which is especially pronounced in pets with allergies to flea bites.
+Itchy pets scratch and bite their skin, leading to further irritation and hair loss.
+Pets are at risk for developing secondary skin infections that require medical intervention.

 Don't assume that fleas are the primary cause of your pet's skin issues.
 Your pet may have a skin condition that is exacerbated by fleas.
 Or, your pet may be free of fleas and have a skin condition that is completely unrelated to fleas.
 Always consult your vet if you notice lingering skin issues with your pet.